Joba Chamberlain: 2006–2009

-2009–2013

-Chamberlain learned about his role in the Yankees rotation in November, and stated that knowing about the team's plans to use him as a starter rather than as a reliever who would move into a starting role at some point in the middle of the season (as was the case in 2008) changes his mental approach to preparing for the season, and makes things easier on him.
-During the All-Star break, Chamberlain went back home to Lincoln, Nebraska to get his mind off things by playing with his son so he could "be himself" and get more confidence on the mound.
-Chamberlain continued to struggle in the second half of the season.
-The Yankees considered demoting him to the minor leagues and leaving him off of the postseason roster, but the Yankees kept Chamberlain on the roster in a set-up role as the Yankees went with a three-man starting rotation en route to winning the 2009 World Series.
+2010–2013

 Heading into the new season, before spring training Yankees manager Joe Girardi declared that there would be competition for the fifth spot in the Yankees starting rotation.
 The favorites were most notably Chamberlain and Phil Hughes.
 Towards the end of spring training, Hughes was declared the winner, which sent Chamberlain back to the bullpen.

 From the start of the season through July Chamberlain struggled, with an ERA over 5.
-His performance improved in August and September; in Chamberlain's last 28 appearances of the 2010 regular season, his ERA was 2.38.
+His performance improved in August and September, but he was supplanted by David Robertson and Kerry Wood.
+Pitching in low leverage situations, Chamberlain maintained a 2.38 ERA over his last 28 appearances of the 2010 regular season.
+He was included on the team's postseason roster, but only appeared in three games during the ALCS.

 The Yankees ruled out using Chamberlain as a starting pitcher in 2011 arguing that his pitches have greater velocity when he pitches in relief.
-At the beginning of the season, he was moved to the seventh-inning role to accommodate Rafael Soriano.
-He would later become the set-up man to Mariano Rivera briefly after Soriano went on the disabled list.
-Chamberlain was placed on the 15 day-disabled list on June 8 due to an elbow injury.
-He had Tommy John surgery performed on June 16 to repair a torn ligament in his right elbow and was knocked out for the rest of the season.
+When the Yankees signed Rafael Soriano to be the set-up man to Mariano Rivera, it cast doubt on Chamberlain's future with the club.
+However, he ultimately stayed with the team and typically pitched the seventh inning.
+Chamberlain was briefly used in the eighth inning after Soriano went on the disabled list on May.
+He was placed on the 15 day-disabled list on June 8 due to an elbow injury and had Tommy John surgery performed on June 16 to repair a torn ligament in his right elbow, ending his season.